 As we can see, tennis has many dramatic health benefits for players, whether they have played for decades or are new to the sport.
 But these exercise benefits aren’t the only reason that tennis stands out as an activity for older participants.

 While all physical exercise is healthful and beneficial, tennis and pickleball have a few particular beneficial attributes:

-Racket sports in general have been showed to improve hand-eye coordination, specially with people that play regularly over a longer periord of time.
-Improving coordination can have positive benefits that overflow in to other aspects of life such as overall ability to execute daily tasks and improves reaction times.
+Racket sports, in general, have been showed to improve hand-eye coordination, especially with people that play regularly over a longer period of time.
+Improving coordination can have positive benefits that overflow into other aspects of life such as an overall ability to execute daily tasks and improves reaction times.